No Way Out (2006): Aftermath

 On the March 3 episode of SmackDown!, Kurt Angle defended the World Heavyweight Championship against The Undertaker in a rematch.
-Undertaker was in control and executed a Tombstone Piledriver on Angle.
-As Undertaker made the cover, Mark Henry interfered into the match causing a disqualification.
-Angle was disqualified thus Undertaker won the match but not the title because a title cannot change hands via disqualification.
-Angle retained the title but Henry started attacking Undertaker.
-Henry splashed Undertaker through the announcer's table.
-This led to a casket match between Undertaker and Henry at WrestleMania, which Undertaker won.
+The Undertaker was in control and executed a Tombstone Piledriver on Angle.
+As The Undertaker made the cover, Mark Henry interfered into the match causing a disqualification.
+Angle was disqualified thus The Undertaker won the match but not the title because a title cannot change hands via disqualification.
+Angle retained the title but Henry started attacking The Undertaker.
+Henry splashed The Undertaker through the announcer's table.
+This led to a casket match between The Undertaker and Henry at WrestleMania, which The Undertaker won.

 Due to Randy Orton defeating Rey Mysterio at No Way Out for Mysterio's world championship title opportunity, SmackDown!
 General Manager Theodore Long, disgusted by Orton's actions in the match at No Way Out, booked Orton and Mysterio against Kurt Angle in a Triple Threat match for the World Heavyweight Championship, which took place at WrestleMania.
 Mysterio went on to win the match and the World Heavyweight Championship from Angle after pinning Orton for the win.